I want to help my daughter start her credit history. What should I do?

 - Signs of identity theft – like accounts she never opened, that are listed as late or unpaid.

 If you find mistakes, get them corrected right away.
-Once you’re sure your daughter is starting with a clean slate, there are a number of ways she can start .
+Once you’re sure your daughter is starting with a clean slate, there are a number of ways she can start building her credit .
 Your credit history starts when creditors begin reporting information about you to the consumer reporting agencies.
 So some things, like debit card use or paying utility bills, may not build credit.
 Here are some options you can consider:

 - Secured credit cards.These typically require a cash security deposit.
 The larger the security deposit, the higher the credit limit.
 Secured cards are often used to build credit history.